 All vehicles will be required to be examined by a competent motor engineer or approved Department of Transport examiner at a testing station.

 A test certificate of examination, issued by the examiner, not more than eight weeks prior to the date on which the application for a hackney carriage licence is received, must be furnished with the requisition for the licence.

-Vehicles older than four years old from the date of first registration by the Driver and Vehicle Licensing Agency will not normally be accepted for an initial licence.
+Vehicles older than seven years old from the date of first registration by the Driver and Vehicle Licensing Agency will not normally be accepted for an initial licence.

-Applications to license exceptional vehicles beyond four years of age will be considered on their merits.
+Applications to license exceptional vehicles beyond seven years of age will be considered on their merits.